Blind or visual impairment

 You can let us know how you’d like to get mail from us.
 Just tell us at a branch, give us a call or you can now choose your support options via the ‘Your profile’ menu in our Internet Banking or Mobile Banking app.

-We can send you things like statements and most of our letters in:
+We can send you things like statements and some of our letters in:

 - large print

 - or on coloured paper to make it easier to read.

 We'll aim to send you everything in the format you choose.
 If you get something that isn't, give it back to us and we’ll get it transcribed for you.
 We are always working to fill in any gaps we may have.